iwmiwaplus/ODR/Partitioned Croplands/README.md

 <div align="center">

-<small> Figure 03 - Cropland area in landcover products vs FAQ cultivated area </small>
+<small> Figure 03 - Country-level FAO Aquastat data on cultivated area versus seven remote-sensing landcover products (where R2 is the the coefficient of determination) </small>

 </div>